Why create the AIR Series?

 (AIR = Approved Instructional Resource; HM = Honorable Mention)

-Welcome to the AIR Cutaneous Module!
-After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online content related to related to cutaneous emergencies in the Emergency Department.
-6 blog posts met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
-We identified 0 AIR and 6 Honorable Mentions.
-We recommend programs give 3 hours (about 30 minutes per article) of III credit for this module.
+Welcome to the AIR GI Module!
+After carefully reviewing all relevant posts in the past 12 months from the top 50 sites of the Digital Impact Factor [1], the ALiEM AIR Team is proud to present the highest quality online content related to related to GI emergencies in the Emergency Department.
+11 blog posts met our standard of online excellence and were approved for residency training by the AIR Series Board.
+More specifically, we identified 3 AIR and 8 Honorable Mentions.
+We recommend programs give 6 hours of III credit for this module.

 AIR Stamp of Approval and Honorable Mentions